-There should be a clear division of responsibilities at the top of the company - the working of the Board and the executive responsibility of the company's business - which will ensure a balance of power and authority, such that no one individual represents a considerable concentration of power.
+3 There should be a clear division of responsibilities at the top of the company - the working of the Board and the executive responsibility of the company's business - which will ensure a balance of power and authority, such that no one individual represents a considerable concentration of power.

-- 3.1 The roles of chairman and chief executive officer ("CEO") should in principle be separate, to ensure an appropriate balance of power, increased accountability and greater capacity of the Board for independent decision making.
-In addition, companies should disclose the relationship between the chairman and CEO where they are related to each other (i.e. be of the same immediate family, as defined in footnote 2). - 3.2 The chairman should:
+- 3.1 The Chairman and chief executive officer ("CEO") should in principle be separate persons, to ensure an appropriate balance of power, increased accountability and greater capacity of the Board for independent decision making.
+The division of responsibilities between the Chairman and CEO should be clearly established, set out in writing and agreed by the Board.
+In addition, companies should disclose the relationship between the Chairman and CEO where they are related to each other (i.e. be of the same immediate family, as defined in footnote 2). - 3.2 The Chairman should: - (a) lead the Board to ensure its effectiveness on all aspects of its role and set its agenda; - (b) ensure that the directors receive accurate, timely and clear information;